opensafely/documentation/docs/getting-started.md

     Gitpod's terminal if you do not want to use Visual Studio Code's Source Control feature.)

-    Back in the Gitpod workspace, open Source Control either by selecting the icon that has dots connected by lines on the left-hand side.
+    Back in the Gitpod workspace, open the Source Control panel by selecting the icon that has round dots connected by lines on the left-hand side.
+It should be below the magnifying glass icon.

     ![Opening Source Control in
     Gitpod.](images/gitpod-source-control.png)